ooni/ooni.org/content/about/risks.md

-# Risks: Things you should know before using OONI Probe
+# Risks: Things you should know before running OONI Probe

 Translations: